calroc/Thun/docs/source/Thun.md

 ## Literals, Functions, Combinators

-Terms in Thun can be categorized into literal, simple functions that operate on the stack only, and combinators that can prepend quoted programs onto the pending expression ("continuation").
+Terms in Thun can be categorized into **literals**, simple **functions** that operate on the stack only, and **combinators** that can prepend quoted programs onto the pending expression ("continuation").

 ### Literals

 Literal values (integers, Booleans, lists) are put onto the stack.
+Literals can be thought of as functions that put accept a stack and return it with the value they denote on top, if you like.

 ### Functions

 Functions take values from the stack and push results onto it.
+There are a few kinds of functions: math, comparison, list and stack manipulation.

 ### Combinators

-__Combinators__ are functions which accept quoted programs on the stack and run them in various ways.
+__Combinators__ are functions which accept quoted programs on the stack and run them in various ways by prepending them (or not) to the pending expression.
 These combinators reify specific control-flow patterns (such as `ifte` which is like `if.. then.. else..` in other languages.)
 Combinators receive the current expession in addition to the stack and return the next expression.
 They work by changing the pending expression the interpreter is about to execute.

 ### Basis Functions